Introduction

 F. Enhances customer trust

-Cybersecurity plays a crucial role in enhancing customer trust by prioritizing the protection of customer data, demonstrating a commitment to privacy, and minimizing the risk of data breaches.
+Cyber security plays a crucial role in enhancing customer trust.
+Prioritizing the protection of customer personal information, demonstrating a commitment to privacy, and minimizing the risk of data breaches.

 G. Enhanced productivity